 Stradbroke Island

-There are plenty of beaches that make the ferry trip to Stradbroke Island well worth it, but Cylinder Beach and its calmer, slightly protected waters are definitely a favourite among regulars to the island.
+There are plenty of beaches that make the ferry trip to Stradbroke Island well worth it, but Cylinder Beach with its calmer, slightly protected waters and wide stretch of golden sand are definitely a favourite among regulars to the island.
 Pack yourself a beach umbrella, an esky full of drinks and snacks and set yourself up for a blissful day of lazing in the sun before heading back to your holiday house.

 Coochiemudlo Island